Why Would I Keg Beer?

 What Equipment Do I Need To Keg Beer?

 The upfront cost is usually between $150-180 US for an initial setup to keg beer.
+You can either purchase a kegerator conversion kit, or piece one together yourself.
 This may seem high, but when you factor in the convenience and the time saved, it is more than a worthwhile investment.
 It is also recommended that you have a refrigerator or modified freezer to keep the kegged beer chilled.
 A used fridge can be found for as cheap as $30, or sometimes even for free, on sites such as craigslist.
 Having a fridge to store the kegged beer is highly recommended.

 Basic Equipment Needed To Keg Beer In Detail: